MHShetty/notifier_plugin/README.md

 Other ways: There are numerous ways to instantiate a Notifier.
 For example, one could use the instance/static method merge, to merge one/multiple Notifiers into one, or use an overloaded operator or some extension method to do the same.

-### Adding listener(s) to a Notifier
+### Adding listeners to a Notifier

 Adding a listener to a notifier is just as good as just adding a function to a list that can only hold functions.
 The two accepted types of `Function`s is a function that accepts nothing or function that accepts a single parameter.
-(Note: For the default type of Notifier, the parameter always recieves a null)
+(Note: For the default type of Notifier, a listener that accepts a parameter always recieves a null and a ValNotifier can accept a listener that does not accept a parameter)

 This can be done with the help of two methods, namely,